 Affordability is only one of the factors that attract not only families but young professionals, as well.
 This is a tight-knit community that contains beaches, historic districts, and busy commercial areas.
 Furthermore, there are restaurants and bars where you can kick back and relax after a long day.

 According to a survey from the website Trulia, 95% of residents think that Edgewater is dog friendly and walkable, while 83% say that the streets are well lit.
-Take advantage of all the benefits the Edgewater offers and look for a home here.
-The majority of the residents rent, and if you opt to be one of them, you might stumble upon condos in high rise buildings or single-family homes while going through real estate.
+Take advantage of all the benefits Edgewater offers and look for a home here.
+The majority of the residents rent, and if you opt to be one of them, you might stumble upon condos in high-rise buildings or single-family homes while going through real estate.

 Edgewater Is the Best Neighborhood to Live in Chicago With Affordable Rent

-No matter if you are moving from an apartment to a house or other way around, Edgewater is still one of the most affordable places when it comes to renting.
-According to website Apartments, the average price for a studio is $910, for a one-bedroom apartment is $1,140, while you will have to pay $1,600 for two bedrooms.
+No matter if you are moving from an apartment to a house or the other way around, Edgewater is still one of the most affordable places when it comes to renting.
+According to the website Apartments, the average price for a studio is $910, for a one-bedroom apartment is $1,140, while you will have to pay $1,600 for two bedrooms.

 The Safest Places to Live in Chicago – Edison and Norwood Park

-While you are looking into crime rates of the Windy City, you might notice that it’s not the safest place in the US.
+While you are looking into the crime rates of Windy City, you might notice that it’s not the safest place in the US.
 However, crime rates are down 4% year on year.
 Furthermore, some locations within the metropolis are safer than others.
-If you want to be completely sure you are living in a low crime location, consider Edison and Norwood Park as potential next destinations.
+If you want to be completely sure you are living in a low-crime location, consider Edison and Norwood Park as potential next destinations.

 Edison, formerly known as Canfield, is known for its stability and safety.
 It is a perfect spot for those looking for a peaceful community with low crime rates.
 The statistic shows that almost 30% of residents are families with children, making Edison a perfect spot for raising kids.
 Moreover, according to AreaVibes, the crime rates are 63% lower than the national average, making Edison safer than 99% of Illinois.

-Norwood is a community with 54% lower crime rates than the national average, making it safer than 96% locations in Illinois.
+Norwood is a community with 54% lower crime rates than the national average, making it safer than 96% of locations in Illinois.
 On top of being a safe neighborhood, Norwood is a pet-friendly and walkable spot, and according to Trulia, finding parking is not hard.
 The location attracts mainly families with kids, and most residents are between the ages of 25 and 44.

 If none of these locations tickles your fancy, the metropolis has plenty of spots that can fit your standards and desirable safety measures.